zzzprojects/learn-orm/tutorials/efcore-check-constraints/enum-constraints.md

 );
 ```

-As you can see that EF now defines the constraints for enum and the added `CHECK` constraint allows only 0, 1, and 2 to be stored in the column, ensuring better data integrity.
+As you can see, EF now defines the constraints for enum and the added `CHECK` constraint allows only 0, 1, and 2 to be stored in the column, ensuring better data integrity.